 With so many different types of mattresses on the market, it can be hard to know which is the best one for you.
-After all, you should be aiming to get something that will last you for the next 5 to 10 years.
+After all, you should be aiming to get something that will last you for at least the next 8 years.
 Individuals who purchase mattresses online without viewing the mattress in person risk selecting the wrong mattress for their needs.

-We want to save you the hassle by explaining everything you need to know about different types of mattresses: memory foam, pocket sprung and hybrid.
-Each mattress type comes with its own pros and cons, but this handy guide will help you find the best type of mattress for you.
+We want to save you any hassle by explaining everything you need to know about different types of mattresses: hybrid mattress vs pocket-sprung or memory foam.
+Each mattress type comes with its pros and cons, but this handy guide will help you find the best type of mattress for you.

-Memory foam mattresses are created using a man-made viscoelastic foam, meaning the main component of the mattress is polyurethane plastic.
-It was originally invented for aeroplane seats and was then adopted by hospitals to reduce bed sores and provide spinal support to patients before hitting the mainstream market.
+Memory foam mattresses are created using man-made viscoelastic foam, meaning the main component of the mattress is polyurethane plastic.
+It was originally invented by NASA to cushion astronauts in space, and was then adopted by hospitals to reduce bed sores and provide spinal support to patients, before hitting the mainstream market.